-- Operating Grants and contributions increased by \$1,617 from the prior year, while state aidformula grant revenue increased from by \$1,580, property tax revenue decreased by \$483 while investment income increased by \$150.
-These changes are partially the result of increased enrollment, an increase in the per-pupil formula allowance and changes in special education funding. - In 2016-2017, the District added additional positions in elementary and secondary regular instruction, special education instruction, and the pupil support services areas and the overall cost for services also rose during the year. additional programing continues to provide resources for students in many educational areas and the district is enhancing programming and reducing class sizes where and when possible.
-As the District continues to grow, an investment in administration and district support services was also required to meet student and family needs. - The District refunded the one remaining debt service obligation during the 2015-2016 school year and as a result interest and fiscal charges have now decreased as a result.
+- Operating Grants and contributions increased by \$1,290,441 from the prior year, while state aid-formula revenue decreased by \$579,313, property tax revenue increased by \$417,084 while investment income increased by \$251,071.
+These changes are partially the result of increased enrollment, an increase in the per-pupil formula allowance, changes in special education funding, as well as the accounting for pension liabilities. - In 2017-2018, the District added additional positions in elementary and secondary regular instruction, special education instruction, and the pupil support services areas and the overall cost for services also rose during the year.
+Additional programing continues to provide resources for students in many educational areas and the district is enhancing programming and reducing class sizes where and when possible. - The District refunded the one remaining debt service obligation during the 2015-2016 school year and as a result interest and fiscal charges have now decreased as a result.
 This refunding will provide tax relief for District property owners over the remaining life of the bond obligation.